mozzarellaV8/agora-marketplace/DealersOrUsers.md

 ## Prescription

-Turns out this does not refer to medical marijuana.
+Turns out `Prescription` is this sense does not refer to medical marijuana.

 ``` {R}
 scrip <- subset(v2rules, rhs %in% "subsubcat=Prescription")